lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

     afw_display = afwDisplay.Display(frame=1)
     afw_display.mtv(my_deepCoadd)

-Optional: For a demonstration of the Firefly interactive interface, work through tutorial notebook 3b.
+Optional: For a demonstration of the Firefly interactive interface, work through "03b Image Display with Firefly" of the :ref:`DP0-2-Tutorials-Notebooks`.